Can I Get Workers Comp For Carpal Tunnel Syndrome?

 Filing workers comp for carpal tunnel can give you the time you need to recover.

-There are some parts of your body that you never pay attention to…unless they’re bothering you.
+There are some parts of your body that you never pay attention to unless they’re bothering you.
 The carpal tunnel in your wrist is one of those parts.

-Carpal tunnel syndrome is one of the most common work-related injuries among American workers.
-And if you’ve ever experienced the pain, numbness, tingling, or discomfort of this condition, you know that it can be very difficult to maintain the same quality of life at work or at home.
+If you’ve ever experienced the pain, numbness, tingling, or discomfort of this condition, you know it can be very difficult to maintain the same quality of life at work or at home.

 What Is Carpal Tunnel Syndrome?